altostra/altostra-template-scalable-webhook-nodejs/README.md

 The third point is your other services - if your lambda needs to do anything that requires any external service, you'll need to make sure that this other service is capable of coping with your incoming request rates - and sometimes that's just ain’t possible, in cases where you're using services which limit query/minute rates.

 So, what we need is a way to save all the data that arrives, and process it in our desired rate.
 That's right, we need a Queue.
-But not only do we need a queue, we also need to limit the concurrency level of our executing lambda so we won't kill our DB or other services (we'll just be pushing our problem downstream)
+But not only do we need a queue, we also need to limit the concurrency level of our executing Lambda so we won't kill our DB or other services (we'll just be pushing our problem downstream)

 ## Solution Outline